sagarghutke/Web-Clustering/README.md

 # Web-Clustering
-Implementation of a research paper titled 'Using Web Clustering for Web Communities Mining and Analysis' to perform web clustering.
+We performed web clustering using k-means with page correlativity measure.
+We referred to the research paper titled 'Using Web Clustering for Web Communities Mining and Analysis'